In Cannabis Processing, Planning Turns Risk into Reward

 - Distribution Channels - Manufacturers are right in the middle of the supply chain, which doubles your work on developing industry relationships.
 To ensure quality and consistent raw material supplies, you will need strong relationships with cultivators.
 To get your products in the hands of consumers, maintaining dispensary connections and training dispensary employees on your product are vital for growing your brand.

-- Real Estate - Beware of committing to property before thoroughly researching the zoning and regulations of your target municipality.
+- Real Estate - Beware of committing to a property before thoroughly researching the zoning and regulations of your target municipality.
 Your business location must be properly zoned and have city approval, or you won’t get a license to operate.
 Building community support for your business also plays into the real estate equation.
 Assuring your community that you are operating in a safe, compliant, and acceptable manner plays a major factor in local approvals.

 Detailed planning is the key to navigating the complexities of cannabis manufacturing.
 Canna Advisors will smoothly guide you through the initiation of your manufacturing business and build your team’s expertise to handle every twist and turn along the way.